guzba/ready/README.md

 [API reference](https://nimdocs.com/guzba/hero)

-Hero is a Redis client that is built to work well in a multi-threaded program.
+Hero is a Redis client that is built to work well in a multi-threaded server such as [Mummy](https://github.com/guzba/mummy).

 ## Using Hero